Preparing For Your Auto Tint & After Care

 Your new window film will take two to three weeks to fully dry, sometimes a lot longer depending on film brand, type, and weather conditions.
 Until this time your tinted windows may appear hazy or lumpy, and it may seem to have water bubbles.
 This is normal.
 We clean the film after all installations so you should not clean the film for at least thirty days.
 On your vehicle do not roll your tinted windows down for at least three days.

-Window film may be cleaned with a soft clean cloth and alcohol based cleaner.
+Window film care can include gentle cleaning of the film. we recommend using a soft cloth and an alcohol-based cleaner to gently wash the film.
 Ammonia products should not be used.
 Spray-Away brand glass cleaner is our favorite.

 Black Dotted Edges